BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-11-19-switching-from-babel-to-swc.md

 ---
 layout: post
-title: "Switching from Babel to SWC"
+title: "Switching from Babel to SWC: Balancing Performance with Modern Tools and Legacy Code"
 description: "From Babel to SWC: our journey of migrating from a 10-year-old transpiler to a next-gen compiler, overcoming challenges and achieving build performance improvements."
 tags: [swc, babel, JavaScript, react, web, frontend, performance, bundler]
 author: [jf_farge, m_alves, t_gianella]